hmit0506/intelligent-trading-dag/README.md

 ### Import Errors
 - Make sure virtual environment is activated
-- Run `uv pip sync` or `pip install -r requirements.txt` to install all dependencies
+- Run `uv sync` or `pip install -r requirements.txt` to install all dependencies

 ### API Authentication Errors
 - Check your `.env` file has correct API keys (not placeholder values)